saltudelft/type4py-vscode-ext/README.md

 | workspace.typeCheckEnabled 	| If enabled, type checking will be performed for predicted types.
 This will result in longer waiting times, but will lead to more precise type suggestions. **[Not supported yet!]** 	| false 	|

 # Privacy
 Privacy is very prominent for us.
-That is, we do consider the following privacy concerns:
-- We do NOT store private code on our server.
-- We do NOT store any information from users such as location, system info, usage stats, coding preferences, etc.
+You can read our privacy statements [here](https://github.com/saltudelft/type4py-vscode-ext/blob/telemetry/PRIVACY.md).

 # Limitations
 To accommodate fair use and availability for all users, the extension has currently the following limitations: